MaximeBoulat/algorithms/README.md

 The Tests portion of the app runs and verifies the following algorithms in both Objective C and Swift:

-* Shift zeroes
+* Shift zeroes.
-* Remove duplicates
+* Remove duplicates.
-* Location sort
+* Location sort.
-* Insertion sort
+* Insertion sort.
-* Merge sort
+* Merge sort.
-* Quick sort
+* Quick sort.
-* Palindrome
+* Palindrome.
-* Binary tree to list
+* Binary tree to list.
-* Permutations
+* Permutations.
-* Swap nodes of linked list
+* Swap nodes of linked list.
-* Traversing nested arrays
+* Traversing nested arrays.